corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 The External Verifier is an external process started by Corda 4.12, running Kotlin 1.2 (with Java 17).
 This enables Corda 4.12 to run independently of Java 8.
 Whenever Corda 4.12 detects an old contract version, it externally verifies this contract within the External Verifier process.

 When upgrading to Corda 4.12, the old contract CorDapp JAR is preserved and relocated to a new directory named `legacy-contracts`.
-This directory is essential as it provides the legacy contract for Corda 4.12 nodes to maintain backward compatibility, as required by the External Verifier.
+This directory is essential as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the External Verifier.

 To ensure compatibility of all existing transactions in the node’s backchain with the External Verifier, and consequently with Corda 4.12, a new utility tool has been introduced: the [Transaction Validator Utility]({{< relref "node/operating/tvu/_index.md" >}}).
 This tool runs the External Verifier on the existing backchain as a sanity check.